pkrumins/the-little-mler/readme.txt

 Now ints(0) is Link(1, ints), ints(1) is Link(2, ints), ... .

-The chapter continues exploring this self-referential datatype and ends with currying and the sevent moral.
+The chapter continues exploring this self-referential datatype and ends with currying and the seventh moral.

 .----------------------------------------------------------------------------.
 |                                                                            |